piocarluis/luiscarpiotest/README.md

 To start the project, open a command window and run the command git clone https://github.com/piocarluis/luiscarpiotest.git or download the project .zip.

-The next step is to access the project folder by command to launch the container, you must execute the following commands:
+The next step is to access the project folder by command to initialize the container.
+Execute:

 ```
 docker-compose build